Olympia Fencing Center is New England’s largest and most successful fencing center.

 Located across the beautiful Fresh Pond in Cambridge, our club features over 6500 SF, boasting with light, sixteen electrical fencing strips, and a custom-made for shock absorption fencing floor, to assure the safety and well being of our fencers.

-Olympia Fencing Center offers épée and foil classes, seven days a week, along with summer camps, clinics, and community outreach programs.
+Olympia Fencing Center is an exclusively épée club, offering classes seven days a week, along with summer camps, clinics, and community outreach programs.

 All our foreign coaches are receivers of the O1 visa, for people who demonstrate extraordinary ability in their field.

 Olympia Fencing Center welcomes fencers of all ages and skill levels.

 Our bi-weekly open bouting program gathers the best fencers around the country and the world.

 NCAA student-athletes, Olympia’s Alumni, in-town visitors, and our best students, fill the fencing floor every Wednesday and Sunday.

 If you are like the thousands who fell in love with this sport, our fencing club will become your second home.
 At Olympia, we take that responsibility seriously.
 Our fencers are competitors – and best friends.
 There are no age barriers, skill barriers, or shyness.

 Olympia Fencing Center is continuously recruiting new talents.

 We want our members to love fencing, we believe that you can only excel in what you’re doing best and this is why we offer everyone a chance to try this wonderful sport.